 | Clinical Use|

 Cobicistat is an inhibitor of cytochrome P450 3A (CYP3A) enzymes.
-It has no activity against HIV but is intended for use as a pharmacokinetic enhancer of antiretroviral agents that are metabolized by these enzymes (eg, the integrase inhibitor elvitegravir and certain protease inhibitors).
+It has no activity against HIV but is intended for use as a pharmacokinetic enhancer of antiretroviral agents that are metabolized by these enzymes.
+It currently is approved for use only with the integrase inhibitor elvitegravir and the protease inhibitors atazanavir and darunavir (once daily, at the dosages listed above).

 | Use in Initial vs Subsequent Therapy|